bikassaha605/sample-sf-qic-multi-lob-intgr/README.md

 ### Post-Deployment Steps

 * Review and update the Amazon Connect contact flow
-    * Log in to your Amazon Connect instance
+    a.
+Log in to your Amazon Connect instance
-    * Under **Routing**, choose **Contact Flows**.
+    b.
+Under **Routing**, choose **Contact Flows**.
-    * Choose the flow named: **qic-sf-contact-flow**
+    c.
+Choose the flow named: **qic-sf-contact-flow**
-    * Navigate to the **Get customer input** Block
+    d.
+Navigate to the **Get customer input** Block
-    * Update the Prompts to include your BUs or LOBs
+    e.
+Update the Prompts to include your BUs or LOBs
-    * Update the Set contact attributes block for each options.
+    f.
+Update the Set contact attributes block for each options.
 The LOB attribute is mandatory, and the value should be the same as the ones provided in the CDK configuration at the time of deployment

 [Image: image.png]
     * Click **Save** to save the flow